HubRise/website/content/apps/woocommerce/en/pull-orders.md

 - Shipping charges.
 - Additional fees.

-Both types can be sent to HubRise, when present in an order.
+Both types are sent to HubRise, when present in an order.

 ## Technical Reference